hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/cache.rst

    :Panel:     :menuselection:`Sidebar --> Cache --> Cache Settings`

-In this panel you can set up types of images that will be cached for all strips.
+In this panel, you can select the preview rendering stages at which strip images should be cached.
+These settings apply to all strips.

 Cache
    Raw
-      Cache raw images read from drive, for faster tweaking of strip parameters at the cost of memory usage.
+      Cache raw images right after they're read from the drive, for faster tweaking of strip parameters at the cost of memory usage.
    Pre-processed
-      Cache preprocessed images, for faster tweaking of effects at the cost of memory usage.
+      Cache strip images after applying cropping, scaling, saturation and so on, for faster tweaking of effects at the cost of memory usage.
    Composite
-      Cache intermediate composited images, for faster tweaking of stacked strips at the cost of memory usage.
+      Cache strip images after blending with lower channels and applying effects, for faster tweaking of stacked strips at the cost of memory usage.
    Final
-      Cache final image for each frame.
+      Cache the final rendered frame.

 Strip Cache